typhon-ci/typhon/doc/src/installation.md

   password.
 Use `sha256sum` to compute this value.
 - `services.typhon.domain`: a string containing the domain at which the Typhon instance is served.
-- `services.typhon.webroot`: a string containing the webroot at wich the Typhon instance is served.
-To serve at the top-level, simply use an empty string, otherwise use a path with no trailing slash (for example "/typhon/webroot").
-- `services.typhon.https`: a boolean to set if the instance is served with https.
-At the moment this does not automatically configure nginx to use https.

 Optional: